Karan1223/Angular-Movie/README.md

 ## Contribution
 ### Richu Thankachan
+ - Add to my list
 ### Remya Raj
+  - Search by category
 ### Karan Punjabi
+  - Video Player
 ### Amritha Sodhi
+ - Login and Signup
 ## Installation

 To install and run MovieFlix on your local machine, follow these steps: